fall inside a hole

 Round-Trip EF66 (1976)

-The Round-Trip or Reciprocating EF-66 was first released in a third-generation liftoff box like other early Round-Trip Plarail engines.
+The Plarail Round-Trip or Reciprocating EF-66 was first released in a third-generation liftoff box like other early Round-Trip Plarail engines.
 This liftoff box release was quickly replaced by a fourth generation "train" box individual release.
 An updated gearbox design appeared when the EF66 moved from fifth generation boxes to sixth generation boxes around 1987.
-At the end of Japanese EF-66 production in late 1992 the EF-66 lost its reversing ability as it was converted to use a normal new power gearbox for Thailand production.
-More details on the differences between the two gearboxes can be seen on the Round-Trip repairs page.
+More details on the differences between the two reversing gearboxes can be seen on the Round-Trip repairs page.
 A peg hanging down from the gearbox slides part of the gear train over to make the engine reverse when it hits special trigger tracks, with the next hit sliding the gears back into place and reversing the engine again.
 This concept was also used in the Tomy Trains range of exported Plarail-like train sets.
 The metal bar on the back of the locomotive takes the place of the normal coupling system and it is supposed to be able to collect cars and then reverse and drive away with them, although this operation is hard to get working properly in practice.
+In 1993 the EF-66 lost its reversing ability and was released as EF-66 Electric Locomotive with many more EF-66 variations in the decades that followed.

-The fifth generation box EF-66 Round-Trip (EF-66おうふく) was produced throughout the 1980s and features an earlier design of gearbox with enclosed drive tires.
-Like other individual EF-66 releases, it has a single rear coupling bar and a front power switch as opposed to the side power switch of the version used in sets with a front coupling bar.
+The fifth generation box EL-02 EF-66 Round-Trip (EF-66おうふく) was produced throughout the 1980s and features an earlier design of gearbox with enclosed drive tires.
+Like other individual EF-66 releases as well as the EF-66s included in the later Round-Trip Plarail sets it has a single rear coupling bar and a front power switch as opposed to the side power switch of the version used in releases with a front coupling bar.

 The underside of the locomotive shows a plastic plate where the front metal coupling bar would be installed on the two-bar version and the protruding pin which is slid from side to side on reversing tracks to reverse the gearbox.
 There is no electrical switching to reverse, just the mechanical changing of gears inside the gearbox.
 The round-trip EF66 has no normal activation tab, making it incompatible with many accessories that use the activation tab system.
 The earlier EF66s use a slightly older style of drive wheel with no additional plastic ring on the outside face.